-Students are expected to attend and actively participate in all online classes.
-To achieve full participation marks means that the student engages in the discussions during the online classes, and actively listens, poses questions and provides answers or contributions.
+Students are expected to attend and actively participate in all classes.
+To achieve full participation marks means that the student engages in the discussions during class, and actively listens, poses questions, and provides answers or contributions when possible.
 Regularly attending class and coming prepared and actively participating in class discussions will render the 10% participation mark.